Deal with It (TV series)

-Deal with It is an American comedy television game show series that debuted on July 17, 2013, and airs weekly on TBS.
+Deal with It is an American comedy television game show series that debuted on July 17, 2013 on TBS.
 The series features stand-up comic Theo Von, as he and a guest comedian dare people to pull pranks on the public.
 On August 20, 2013, TBS renewed Deal with It for a 12 episode second season.
 Season 2 premiered on March 19, 2014.

 On May 22, 2014, TBS renewed Deal with It for a 10-episode third season, which premiered on October 24, 2014.
-The Deal with It format was created by Israeli Keshet Broadcasting and has been sold 14 times.
+The Deal with It format was created by Israeli production company Keshet Broadcasting and has been sold 14 times.